[Skip to Content]

 • Track record of academic excellence and scholarly productivity, as demonstrated by publications, policy changes, and/or other indices of scholarly impact and innovation.

-• Anticipated scholarly impact within the broad mission areas of academic medicine, such as education, leadership, health care delivery and improvement in transplant access, and/or research of underserved and vulnerable groups, including research related to population health, health disparities and the social determinants of health.
+• Anticipated scholarly impact within the broad mission areas of academic medicine, such as education, leadership, health care delivery and improvement in transplant access, and/or research of underserved and vulnerable groups, including research related to population health, and health disparities and the social determinants of health.

 • Advancement of ASTS strategic focus on diversity, equity, and inclusion.